hallettj/git-format-staged/README.md

 Follow these steps to automatically format all Javascript files on commit in a project that uses npm.

-Install git-format-staged, husky, and a formatter (I use `prettier-standard`):
+Install git-format-staged, husky, and a formatter (I use `prettier`):

-    $ npm install --save-dev git-format-staged husky prettier-standard
+    $ npm install --save-dev git-format-staged husky prettier

 Add a `prepare` script to install husky when running `npm install`: